ScripterRon/MyMoney/README.md

 There are no external dependencies.
 I use the Netbeans IDE but you should be able to use anything that supports the Java compiler.
 Documentation is generated from the source code using javadoc.

-A compiled version of the program is available: https://drive.google.com/folderview?id=0B1312_6UqRHPRXF0bUZOYzcwSkk&usp=sharing
+A compiled version is available: https://drive.google.com/folderview?id=0B1312_6UqRHPRXF0bUZOYzcwSkk&usp=sharing.
+Download the desired archive file and extract the files to a directory of your choice.
+The files are signed with the GPG key for Ronald.Hoffman6@gmail.com (D6190F05).

 Build
 =====

-I use the Netbeans IDE but any build environment with the Java compiler available should work.
+I use the Netbeans IDE but any build environment with Maven and the Java compiler available should work.
 The documentation is generated from the source code using javadoc.

-Here are the steps for a manual build:
+Here are the steps for a manual build.
+You will need to install Maven 3 and Java SE Development Kit 7 if you don't already have them.

-  - Create 'doc' and 'classes' directories under the MyMoney directory (the directory containing 'src')
-  - Download Java SE Development Kit 7: http://www.oracle.com/technetwork/java/javase/downloads/index.html
-  - Change to the MyMoney directory (with subdirectories 'doc', 'classes' and 'src')
-  - Build the classes: javac @build-list
+  - Create the executable: mvn clean install
-  - Build the jar: jar cmf manifest.mf MyMoney.jar -C classes . -C resources .
-  - Build the documentation: javadoc @doc-list
+  - [Optional] Create the documentation: mvn javadoc:javadoc
-  - Copy MyMoney.jar to wherever you want to store the executables.
+  - [Optional] Copy target/MyMoney-v.r.jar to wherever you want to store the executable.
   - Create a shortcut to start MyMoney using javaw.exe.
-For example:

-      javaw.exe -Xmx256m -jar path-to-executables\MyMoney.jar